Sugarland Mountain Trail

 Directions to Trailhead:

-From the Sugarlands Visitor Center near Gatlinburg, drive 3.8 miles to the top of Fighting Creek Gap.
+From the Sugarlands Visitor Center near Gatlinburg, drive 3.8 miles west along Little River Road to the top of Fighting Creek Gap.
 The main parking area for the Sugarland Mountain Trail will be on your left, with additional parking across the street.

-From the Townsend "Y" intersection near Cades Cove, the Sugarland Mountain Trailhead is 13.7 miles away.
+From the Townsend "Y" intersection near Cades Cove, the Sugarland Mountain Trailhead is located 13.7 miles away.

-Although there might be 50 or 60 cars jammed into the parking area, you're almost guaranteed that 99% of those people are heading up to Laurel Falls.
+Although there might be 50 or 60 cars jammed into the parking area, it's almost guaranteed that 99% of those visitors are headed up to Laurel Falls.
 Despite appearances, the Sugarland Mountain Trail offers solitude for those seeking it in the heart of the Smokies.

 Sugarland Mountain is a massive ridge that stretches nearly 10 miles, and runs perpendicular to the main crest of the Smokies.
 The mountain intersects the crest at the summit of 6188-foot Mount Collins.